uxdxdev/uxdxdev.github.io/content/blog/bowhead-react-plugin-system/index.md

   })
 ```

 Using the plugin system developers can inject a dashboard root page to customise the main `/dashboard/` page.
 They can also add new links and pages to the dashboard page to provide workflows and other business logic.
-In the example above a `Projects` ReactJS component is registered under an authenticate route `/projects`.
+In the example above a `Projects` ReactJS component is registered under an authenticated route `/projects`.
 A link to this route is also added to the side navigation.

 ### Plugin system

-The plugin system is a fundamental feature for allowing developers to inject their custom components into Bowhead.
+The plugin system is a fundamental feature of Bowhead allowing developers to inject their custom components into certain parts of the default pages.
 The custom components can integrate with other third party services to provide business value to users and then can be rendered within the dashboard UI shell of Bowhead.

 ```javascript
 const PLUGIN_TYPES = {